Foreign Exchange Disclosures (Terms and conditions of FX Dealing)

 Reporting practices in relation to “FX Swaps”

 Recent European regulatory guidance on the reporting of FX products under European regulation has resulted in changes to reporting practices in relation to certain FX forward, FX swap and FX spot transactions Deutsche Bank enters into with customers.
-A fuller discussion of the background to this is set out in a notice prepared by the European Venues and Intermediaries Association (EVIA), but we summarize and apply the key points below.
+A fuller discussion of the background to this is set out in a PDF notice prepared by the European Venues and Intermediaries Association (EVIA), but we summarize and apply the key points below.

 In the past the label “FX Swap” was applied loosely by market participants to situations which might include two FX forward transactions entered into at the same time (the vast majority of such transactions) or a single FX transaction with two payment legs (a minority of such transactions).
 This resulted in a wide divergence in reporting practices across the industry.
 European regulatory authorities have expressed a desire for greater consistency of reporting of FX forward, FX swap and FX spot transactions amongst market participants.